rsaarelm/tt/README.md

 when parsing the goal.

 Some goals track a measurement instead of accumulation.
-You can use = (always whitespace separated) to set the goal value to a specific number instead of adding to the existing value:
+You can use = (always whitespace separated) to declare an absolute datapoint and set the goal value to a specific number instead of adding to the existing value:

     x 2017-03-01 GOAL weight 72 kg due:2017-06-01
     x 2017-04-02 weight = 76.5 kg

+(If you regularly sort the files in your done file, you probably only want to have one absolute datapoint per day.
+Sorting will not preserve the order of the datapoints entered during the same day.)

 You can view ongoing goals and recently completed ones with